I'm having one of those days where I don't feel like writing anything. Consequently, yall get a short post today.

 Edge of Tomorrow is the latest Tom Cruise movie, packed with action, silent scenes waiting for the monster to jump out, and timey-wimey goodness.
 Officer Cage is on the front lines of a modern-day Normandy invasion against the aliens invading Europe.
 Humanity finally has a weapon that can crush the aliens once and for all.
 But when Cage dies in the invasion, he wakes up the day before.
 He proceeds to go through the exact same day, dying in the invasion again--to wake up the day before.

 He is caught in a time-loop reminiscent of Groundhog Day, having somehow hijacked the aliens' power over time.
 Unlike Groundhog Day, however, I didn't leave halfway through.
 The repetition is pulled off with a mix of humor and jumping ahead expecting you to catch up.
 It was--dare I say it?--perfectly done.

 The aliens looked awesome.
 The dialog was minimal but well-written.
 This was a movie that breathed subtlety and understatement, something that's rare to find and even rarer to pull off.
 The plot was never dull, never predictable.
-After it was over, my husband and I had nothing to say; it's that kind of movie.
+After it was over, I had nothing to say; it's that kind of movie.
 If you liked Looper, you'll like this.